pvasek/kudu-wiki/Deploying-inplace-and-without-repository.md

 By the way, this mode is turned on automatically when the `git clone\fetch` is occurred for site initially deployed by msdeploy (gallery) as well as ftp deploy.

 ### Inplace deployment with readonly history
 By setting `SCM_NO_REPOSITORY` to `1`, the default `SCM_REPOSITORY_PATH` will auto adjust to `wwwroot`.
 This allows inplace deployment without any source control overhead.
-This is suitable for deploying from Dropbox where you simply want to file-to-file sync up with wwwroot without source control.
+This is suitable for deploying from Dropbox where you simply want to file-to-file sync up as is with wwwroot and no source control.

 ### Deploy from a subfolder of a repository
+By setting `PROJECT`, you can define where from repository to deploy from.
+See [[Customizing deployments]].

 ### Deploy to a subfolder of a wwwroot
 ### Deploy from a subfolder of a repository to a subfolder of a wwwroot
 ### Initial Clone